 Why Become a Member?

-To Government, Policy Makers and Regulators:
+Government, Policy Makers and Regulators:

-- FSF works with regulators to ensure that regulatory reforms achieve the best possible balance between the need to provide protection to New Zealand consumers and the ability for members to conduct their business while minimising compliance costs.
+- FSF works with regulators and officials to ensure that regulatory reforms achieve the best possible balance between the need to provide protection to New Zealand consumers and the ability for members to conduct their business while minimising compliance costs.

-With the private sector and the public:
+The private sector and the public: